-Action Girl: It would honestly be easier to list the female characters that aren't.
+Action Girl: It would honestly be easier to list the female characters who aren't.
 Clarice, Clare back when she was a kid, and... that's about it.
 And even Clarice is debatable.
 She looks a lot less competent than she probably could be because she's usually seen with either Miata (one of the most powerful Claymores in existence), a bunch of Awakened Beings, or both.

 Affably Evil: Ophelia, Riful and Isley.
 Possibly Luciela too, for the little that was shown of her.